USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

 ```

 ### Step 4: Install CMAQ
-     - follow these instructions to download the code, then use the modifications in Step 5:  [CMAQ Benchmark Tutorial](CMAQ_UG_tutorial_benchmark.md)
+  - Follow these instructions to download the code, then use the modifications in Step 5:  [CMAQ Benchmark Tutorial](CMAQ_UG_tutorial_benchmark.md)
 In the directory where you would like to install CMAQ, create the directory issue the following command to clone the EPA GitHub repository for CMAQv5.3.2:

 ```